palmacas/wiki-documents/docs/Sensor/SenseCAP/SenseCAP_T1000_Tracker/Integrated_with_LoRaWAN_Network_Server/Connect_to_Helium.md

 Once the join process has been performed the T1000 sends data.
 The LNS responds back with some information about the network frequencies and such, but subsequent to that there should only be uplinks with data.

-The actual data as decoded by the codec can be seen on the events tab, except that the codec in the Seeed github repo doesn't work so an error is shown (see the red circle).
-Using the TTN codec works (it's ChirpStack compatible) and one can see the actual data values by clicking on the `+up` button (green circle).
+The actual data as decoded by the codec can be seen on the events tab, except that initially the ChirpStack V3 codec was used for this device so an error is shown (see the red circle).
+Using the TTN codec works and one can see the actual data values by clicking on the `+up` button (green circle).

 ![image](https://github.com/user-attachments/assets/a12d8a4c-5e8d-47b4-b1f5-1cfaea36f227)

 ## Helium Console Configuration